redBorder/dswatcher/README.md

   chef_server_url: <chef_server_url>            # URL of the Chef server
   node_name: <node_name>                        # Node name on Chef
   client_key: key.pem                           # Path to the key used for Chef authorization
-  serial_number_path: redBorder/serial_number   # Path to the serial number of the sensor on Chef
+  serial_number_path: org/serial_number         # Path to the serial number of the sensor on Chef
-  sensor_uuid_path: redBorder/sensor_uuid       # Path to the UUID of the sensor on Chef
+  sensor_uuid_path: org/sensor_uuid             # Path to the UUID of the sensor on Chef
   ipaddress_path: ipaddress                     # Path to the IP address of the sensor to update
-  observation_id_path: redBorder/observation_id # Path to the Observation Domain ID to update
+  observation_id_path: org/observation_id       # Path to the Observation Domain ID to update
   fetch_interval_s: 60                          # Time between updates of the internal sensors database
+  blocked_status_path: org/blocked              # Path to the block status
   update_interval_s: 30                         # Time between updates of the Chef node
 ```